Color term: Philosophy

 Hardin addresses the everyday color terms like "red", "yellow", "green", and "blue", as essential reference points in the study of color.
 He explores what elements of color are fundamental versus accidental, emphasizing his focus on a core set of colors, including white, black, and gray, while acknowledging a special place for brown in color perception.
 Peacock explores the relationship between how we conceptualize colors and how we experience them, examining whether color concepts, shaped by language and cognition, align with our subjective experience of color perception.

 For Foster, color constancy refers to the phenomenon where the perceived color of a surface remains stable despite changes in lighting conditions, such as intensity or spectral composition.
 Txapartegi analyzed how the ancient Greeks understood and categorized color through the concepts of hue, brightness, and saturation, using color terms from classical Greek texts.

 Šekrst and Karlić introduced cognitive convenience, referring to naming of objects of a certain color, for which their hue is not as important as their brightness.
 For example, in various languages, grapes are described using color terms "white" and "black" even though their real hue is usually a certain shade of green or purple.
 Hansen and Chemla explore whether color adjectives, like "red" or "green", function as relative or absolute adjectives, using experimental methods instead of informal judgments.
 Their findings reveal interpersonal variation in how people apply color adjectives, challenging existing theories and highlighting the complexity of scalar adjectives and context sensitivity.

-Decock analzyes conceptual change and engineering in the context of color concepts, arguing that in the case of conceptual change of color concepts varying degrees of optimization, design and control are possible.
+Decock analyzes conceptual change and engineering in the context of color concepts, arguing that in the case of conceptual change of color concepts varying degrees of optimization, design and control are possible.
 Krempel investigates whether differences in color terminology across languages lead to differences in color experience, questioning whether language can penetrate and affect perception.
 She argues that empirical studies do not conclusively support the idea of linguistic penetrability in color experience, even if differences exist between speakers of different languages.